Athena96/favorite-movies/README.md

-Demo for Amplify with Friends
+Demo for Amplify with Friends test.